alexisquintuna/midnight_club/README.md

 ## Description

 A web app for Genere Natus.
 Genere Natus is a club promoting  underground street racing but in a safely manner.
+[Click here](https://genere-natus.vercel.app/) for live site.

 side note: turn this site into a react app soon.